Datlyfe/svg-web-component/README.md

 # svg-web-component

-A custom web component for diplaying svg icons.
+A custom web component for rendering svg icons.

 ## Instalation